TheOdinProject/curriculum/foundations/installations/command_line_basics.md

 #### Test Drive Your Terminal
 <span id="open-command-line">Open a terminal</span> on your computer.

-- **Linux**: open the programs menu and search for "Terminal".
+- **Linux**: Open the programs menu and search for "Terminal".
 You can also open the terminal by pressing `CTRL + ALT + T` on your keyboard.

 - **macOS**: Open your Applications > Utilities folder and find "Terminal".
 You can also use Spotlight search to open Terminal.
 Press `CMD + SPACE` to open Spotlight, and search for "Terminal".
 Press `RETURN` to open it.